Superphysics Superphysics

 But this is the point at which definite error creeps into the classical theory.

-If the classical school merely inferred from the above proposition that, given the demand curve for capital and the influence of changes in the rate of interest on the readiness to save out of given incomes, the level of income and the rate of interest must be uniquely correlated, there would be nothing to quarrel with.
+If the classical school merely inferred from the above proposition that, given the demand curve for capital and the influence of changes in the interest rate on the readiness to save out of given incomes, the level of income and the interest rate must be uniquely correlated, there would be nothing to quarrel with.

-But, in fact, the classical theory not merely neglects the influence of changes in the level of income, but involves formal error.
+But, in fact, the classical theory neglects the influence of changes in the level of income and involves formal error.

-The independent variables of the classical rate of interest are=
+The independent variables of the classical interest rate are:

 • the demand curve for capital and

-• the influence of the rate of interest on the amount saved out of a given income.
+• the influence of the interest rate on the amount saved out of a given income.

-It says, when the demand curve for capital shifts, the new rate of interest is the intersection between:
+It says that when the demand curve for capital shifts, the new interest rate is the intersection between:

 • the new demand curve for capital and